ximavus/MCFly/README.md

-# To use:
-unzip the file and you have the mod!
-# You also need the fabric API mod
+# You also need the fabric API mod to use it